-- 6. If required, enter a process description within Process description. - 7.
-If required, enable the free-flow mode for business processes under Free-flow mode and use the BPMN Designer as plain BPMN drawing tool with an extended BPM palette. - The run/debug functionality is disabled in the free-flow mode. - 8.
-Click Finish to create the business process.
+- 1 To display the Show Title property, choose the Show Advanced Properties icon in the Properties view. - 5.
+Enter a description in Process description.
+The description is optional. - 6.
+If required, enable the free-flow mode for business processes using the Free-flow mode checkbox.
+If the free-flow mode is enabled, the BPMN Editor is used as a plain BPMN drawing tool with an extended BPMN palette. - The run/debug functionality is disabled in the free-flow mode. - 7.
+Click Finish to create the process.

-An empty Business Process will be saved in the repository with the file extension .bpm, and will be opened in the BPMN Designer.
+An empty Business Process with the file extension .bpm will be created in the Projects view and will be opened in the BPMN Editor.

-- 9. Model the Business Process as desired: - Create Sequence Flow connection lines :

-- Move the mouse cursor over the Start component to display a small triangle. - Click on the triangle, and drag it to the target component to create a sequence flow. - Insert elements from the Palette or from the Repository Navigator to the sequence flow via drag&drop. - Insert Pools and Swimlanes, see Pool/Lane. - Insert Event elements, see Events. - Insert Parallel Gateway elements or Exclusive Gateway elements, see Gateways
+- 8. Model the Business Process as desired: - Drag elements from the Palette or files from the Projects to the sequence flow or to a free space in the drawing area. - Create Sequence Flow connection lines: - Move the mouse cursor over the source component to display a small arrow. - Click on the arrow, and drag a line to the target component to create a sequence flow.

+- In addition, you can:

+- Insert Pools and Swimlanes, see Pool/Lane.

+- Insert Event elements, see Events.

+- Insert Parallel Gateway elements or Exclusive Gateway elements, see Gateways.